 As usual, the Silver Cloud Hotel will offer conference attendees a reduced rate.
-Best Western Loyal Inn and the Sixth Ave Inn are also offering conference attendees reduced rates.
+Executive Hotel Pacific is also offering conference attendees reduced rates.
 It is a very busy weekend in Seattle, so BOOK EARLY!
 They have guaranteed that rooms will sell out!

 10. How do I submit a workshop proposal?